plrg-bristol/fir/index.md

 Please sign up at <a href="https://www.eventbrite.com/e/717109883967/" target="_blank">EventBrite</a> if you wish to attend.

-Attendance is free of charge, and both refreshments and lunch will be provided, but we need you to sign because places are limited.
+Attendance is free of charge, and both refreshments and lunch will be provided, but we need you to sign up because places are limited and catering requirements must be estimated.

 ### Proposing a Talk